⚠️ Safety Check

 • Only one number is quoted with no breakdown

-• One-number pricing with no lab detail
+• One-number pricing with no method breakdown

-• “Insurance may cover it” with no specifics
+• “Insurance may cover it” without specifics

-• Subscription pitch before treatment structure
+• Price pitch before treatment method is explained

 Related phrasings people use